majakochanowska/Furnitures-WordPress-Theme/README.md

 # Furnitures WordPress Theme

-Basic WordPress Theme from scratch which will be used for website http://odnawianie-mebli.com.pl/
+Basic WordPress Theme from scratch used for website http://odnawianie-mebli.com.pl/

+To do: 404 page